 Instructional materials will be mailed to the instructor.

-After the course has concluded, instructors submit a list of the individuals who completed the course requirements in order for WIMN name tags to be created.
+After the course has concluded, instructors submit a list of the individuals who completed the course requirements.
 Any unused printed material is returned to the Wisconsin Master Naturalist Program.

 Please complete the Instructor Training Application form to start the process.

-Your organization should 1) support your participation in a WIMN Instructor Training Course; 2) host a WIMN Volunteer Training Course within a year after the training; 3) understand that the WIMN Office will not pay instructors or guest experts to participate in the Volunteer Training Course and will not cover fees related to parking, entrance fees, guides, or meeting space for the Volunteer Training Courses or field trips; and 4) be aware that they will receive $50 per Volunteer Training Course particpant enrolled at their location.
+Your organization should 1) support your participation in a Wisconsin Master Naturalist Instructor Training Course; 2) host a Master Naturalist Volunteer Training Course within a year after the training; 3) understand that the Wisconsin Master Naturalist Program Office will not pay instructors or guest experts to participate in the Volunteer Training Course and will not cover fees related to parking, entrance fees, guides, or meeting space for the Volunteer Training Courses or field trips; and 4) be aware that they will receive $50 per Volunteer Training Course particpant enrolled at their location.

 Application approvals are based on the qualifications of the applicant, suitability of the host organization to provide training needs, and geographic considerations of the statewide program.
 Applicants will be notified of acceptance via email.

-This information in PDF: The WI Master Naturalist Instructor - What's involved?
+This information in PDF: The Wisconsin Master Naturalist Instructor - What's involved?
 (PDF)